rgitrepo/kubernetes-beginner-to-pro/docs/day2/etcd-topology-stacked-vs-external.md

 Last login: Sat Nov 16 17:21:48 2024 from 192.17.25.15
 ```

+Now we check if etcd file is there for static pod:
 ```
 cluster1-controlplane ~ ➜  ls /etc/kubernetes/manifests/
 etcd.yaml  kube-apiserver.yaml  kube-controller-manager.yaml  kube-scheduler.yaml
 ```

+There is a file etcd.yaml for static pod that's on control plane node.

 #### 2. Kube-Apiserver pointing to local host or control plane for communication.